nickbabcock/boxcars/README.md

 issues](https://github.com/nickbabcock/boxcars/issues), tests and documentation strive to be thorough.

-Library currently only compiles on Rust nightly.
 The code is well documented, give it a read!

 Parses and outputs JSON data from replay in 1-2ms, but your mileage may vary.